 Avoid taking forskolin if you take such medications.

 Forskolin should also be avoided if you have polycystic kidney disease.
-The safety of forskolin in women who are pregnant or breastfeeding is not known, so it should be avoided.
+The safety of forskolin in pregnant and breastfeeding women is not known, so they should avoid it.